salsify/rails-multitenant/README.md

 If you're using Rails, there's nothing else you need to do.

-Otherwise, you need to insert `RailsMultitenant::Middleware` into your middleware stack
+Otherwise, you need to insert `RailsMultitenant::Middleware::IsolatedContextRegistry` into your middleware stack

 ## Usage